superseriousbusiness/gotosocial/README.md

 > \[I\]f you modify the Program, your modified version must prominently offer all users interacting with it remotely through a computer network (if your version supports such interaction) an opportunity to receive the Corresponding Source of your version by providing access to the Corresponding Source from a network server at no charge, through some standard or customary means of facilitating copying of software.

-Copyright (C) 2021-2022 the GoToSocial Authors.
+Copyright (C) 2021-2023 GoToSocial Authors